manthanank/learn-angular/README.md

 Component is the main building block of an Angular Application.

-### The Components consists of three main building blocks
+### Three main building blocks -

+- Template
+- Class
+- Metadata

 **Template** - Defines the layout and content of the View.
 Without the template,  there is nothing for Angular to render to the DOM.

 **Class** - Class provides the data & logic to the View.
 It contains the JavaScript code associated with Template (View).

 **MetaData** - Metadata Provides additional information about the component to the Angular.
-Angular uses this information to process the class.
-We use the @Component decorator to provide the Metadata to the Component.

-### Important Component metadata properties
+### Component metadata properties -

+- Selector
+- Providers
+- Styles
+- StyleUrls
+- Template
+- TemplateUrl

-**Selector** - defines the element name or CSS selector that identifies the component in the HTML template.
+**Selector** - Defines the element name or CSS selector that identifies the component in the HTML template.

-**Providers** - defines the providers of the component's dependencies.
+**Providers** - Defines the providers of the component's dependencies.

-**styles** - defines the inline styles for the component.
+**styles** - Defines the inline styles for the component.

-**styleUrls** - defines an array of URLs of the stylesheets for the component.
+**styleUrls** - Defines an array of URLs of the stylesheets for the component.

-**template** - defines the HTML template for the component.
+**template** - Defines the HTML template for the component.

-**templateUrl** - defines the URL of the HTML template for the component.
+**templateUrl** - Defines the URL of the HTML template for the component.

-## Creating the Component
+## Component Creation

-The creation of the Angular component requires you to follow these steps :
+Steps are:

 **Create the Component file** - file with ts extension